 - Luggage item limits.
-NRMA prescribes maximum limits for value of individual items like cameras, laptops, tablets, smartphones, and golf clubs.
-You have the option to increase these limits individually, and you can also choose to increase the value of your electronic items collectively.
+NRMA prescribes maximum limits for the value of individual items like cameras, laptops, tablets, smartphones, and golf clubs.
+You have the option to increase these limits individually.

 - Increase rental car insurance excess cover.
-You can increase the level of rental car insurance excess cover by up to $4,000 by paying a higher premium.
+You can increase the level of rental car insurance excess cover by $1,000.

 - Motorcycle/moped riding.
 If you plan to ride a moped or a motorcycle with engine capacity of 200cc or less you can pay an additional premium and get suitable cover.

 - Snow skiing, snowboarding and snowmobiling.
 Pay an additional premium and you can get cover for skiing and snowboarding on-piste.

 More about NRMA